chxcheng/polyTEM/docs/source/index.rst

 Advanced Materials, 2024 (submitted).

 If you use this package for 2D Analysis, please cite:

-Cheng, C. et al., Impact of dilute DIO on local microstructure of fluorinated, pNDI-based polymer solar cells.
-*Advanced Materials*, 2024. (submitted)
+.. [`link <>`__] Cheng, C. et al., Impact of dilute DIO on local microstructure of fluorinated, pNDI-based polymer solar cells. *Advanced Materials*, 2024. (submitted)

 If you use this package for 3D Analysis, please cite:

-Cheng, C., Marks A., Quill T., Salleo A., 3D liquid crystalline connectivity in semiconducting polymer films. *Gordon Research Conference:
+.. [`link <>`__] Cheng, C., Marks A., Quill T., Salleo A., 3D liquid crystalline connectivity in semiconducting polymer films. *Gordon Research Conference:
    Electronic Processes in Organic Materials*, July 2024.

 Contributors
 -------------